 Program Length: Most of us find programs over one hour tedious, no matter the topic.
 If possible, keep the length shorter and allow opportunities for those who are especially interested to stay after the main presentation to engage with the presenter.

 Personal Belongings: Is there space to comfortably stow coats, strollers, umbrellas, etc.?

 Hide the Ugly: Stash trash and junk, cover up unattractive or well-used tables with dollar store tablecloths, push unneeded items out of sight.

 4. Missing the opportunity to connect attendees to other library resources & services.

 Folks in retail & other sales professions know it is far easier to entice a return customer than earn a new one.
 In fact, I read recently that because Coca-Cola is so saturated across the globe, the corporation‘s marketing strategy is not centered on developing new customers.
-Instead, its focus is on increasing their existing customers’ use of their product, making “heavier” users.
+Instead, its focus is on increasing their existing customers’ use of their product, creating “heavier” users.

-As librarians we too often bid our customers farewell without ever hand-selling other compelling aspects of our library, despite having a captive audience.
+As librarians, we too often bid our customers farewell without ever hand-selling other compelling aspects of our library, despite having a captive audience.

 Some easy ways to do this:

 Make yourself available for conversation before and after a program for impromptu conversations.
 Personally invite customers back - “thank you so much for coming.
 Next week we’ll be hosting an ancestry DNA specialist if you’re interested in genealogy.”